VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-xvs-bridge.md

 ## 3. Receiving Tokens on the Destination Chain

-When you send XVS tokens to the destination chain using the Bridge, the tokens will be minted by the Bridge contract to the receiver's address on the destination chain.
+When you send XVS tokens to the destination chain using the bridge, the tokens will be minted by the `Bridge` contract to the receiver's address on the destination chain.

 ## 4. Transferring Tokens Back to the BNB chain